 - To remove unnecessary plugins or codes on your website.

 - To keep the latest & fully-functional backups of your website.

 - To do minor changes to your website.

-- To get support from your web developer, when you need it urgently.
+- To get support from your web designer, when you need it urgently.